Akawi85/Email-classification-with-bert/README.md

 # Email Classification with BERT
-The goal of this project is to create an easy to use program that will help classify emails into their appropriate binary classes.
+The goal of this project is to create an easy to use program that will help classify incoming emails into their appropriate binary classes.

 This was achieved by finetuning a pretrained text classification `bert-base-uncased` model on a very small dataset in order to implement email classification for incoming emails.
 ### Background to the problem
-The problem assumes that Mary, a college student adviser helps students solve timetable clashes over email.
+The assumption is that Mary, a college student adviser helps students solve timetable clashes over email.
 Suppose Mary is so helpful that students want to share her email address with their friends.
 To ensure students know they can share her email address, Mary has updated her signature to say, If you found this conversation helpful, feel free to share my email address with your friends.
 With the updated signature, Mary now gets about 250 emails from students a week either asking if they can share her email address with other students, or saying they’ve shared her email address with other students.